jim-easterbrook/Photini/README.rst

 Use of the Bing map tab is subject to the `Microsoft Bing Maps Terms of Use <http://www.microsoft.com/maps/assets/docs/terms.aspx>`_.

 Use of the OpenStreetMap tab is subject to the `Nominatim usage policy <http://wiki.openstreetmap.org/wiki/Nominatim_usage_policy>`_ and the `MapQuest Terms and Conditions <http://developer.mapquest.com/web/info/terms-of-use>`_.

+Documentation licence
+^^^^^^^^^^^^^^^^^^^^^

+Permission is granted to copy, distribute and/or modify the Photini documentation under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the documentation section entitled "GNU Free Documentation License".